-The CCM block generates an encrypted keystream that is applied to input data using the XOR operation and generates the four byte MIC field in one operation.
-CCM and RADIO can be configured to work synchronously.
-CCM will encrypt in time for transmission and decrypt after receiving bytes into memory from the radio.
+The CCM block generates an encrypted keystream that is applied to input data using the XOR operation and generates the 4 byte MIC field in one operation.
+The CCM and radio can be configured to work synchronously.
+The CCM will encrypt in time for transmission and decrypt after receiving bytes into memory from the radio.
 All operations can complete within the packet RX or TX time.
 CCM on this device is implemented according to Bluetooth requirements and the algorithm as defined in IETF RFC3610, and depends on the AES-128 block cipher.
 A description of the CCM algorithm can also be found in NIST Special Publication 800-38C.
-The Bluetooth specification describes the configuration of counter mode blocks and encryption blocks to implement compliant encryption for Bluetooth Low Energy.
+The Bluetooth specification describes the configuration of counter mode blocks and encryption blocks to implement compliant encryption for BLE.

-The CCM block uses EasyDMA to load key counter mode blocks (including the nonce required), and to read/write plain text and cipher text.
+The CCM block uses EasyDMA to load key, counter mode blocks (including the nonce required), and to read/write plain text and cipher text.

-The AES CCM peripheral supports three operations: keystream generation, packet encryption, and packet decryption.
-These operations are performed in compliance with the Bluetooth AES CCM 128 bit block encryption, see Bluetooth Core specification Version 4.0.
+The AES CCM supports three operations: key-stream generation, packet encryption, and packet decryption.
+All these operations are done in compliance with the Bluetooth specification.
+13

-The following figure illustrates keystream generation followed by encryption or decryption.
+Figure 28: Key-stream generation followed by encryption or decryption.
 The shortcut is optional.